MaxLeapMobile/FileBox/README.md

 # Contribution

 Pull requests are welcome!
-If you have a bug to report a feature to request or have other questions, [file an issue](https://github.com/MaxLeapMobile/FileBox/issues).
+If you have a bug to report, a feature to request or have other questions, [file an issue](https://github.com/MaxLeapMobile/FileBox/issues).
 I'll try to answer asap.

 # License